Educating-Autistic-Software-Engineers/.github/profile/README.md

 ## :space_invader: Free Virtual Video Game Coding Camp

-EdASE Free Virtual Summer Computer Game Coding Camp is a specialized program designed for high school students with autism who have a passion for video game design and development.
-Our mission is to provide these students with the necessary resources, tools, and mentorship to thrive in the tech industry.
-This year marks our fourth virtual camp, and we are excited to continue our tradition of excellence.
+EdASE Free Virtual Summer Computer Game Coding Camp is a specialized program designed for high school students with autism who have an interest in video game design and development.
+This year marks our fourth virtual camp.

 The camp exposes students to high-level video game design and development, providing opportunities for networking with peers.
 As students develop their video games, they improve their teamwork skills, such as communication and collaboration.
 Throughout the camp, campers learn high-level processes of software development, game development, visual art design, music creation, interpersonal communication, collaboration, and ultimately create their own game from scratch.